FlavienVidal/low-rank-approximation/README.md

 Luckily, it is often possible to reduce the number of features considerably!
 For example, considering logo images: the pixels on the image borders are almost always white, so we could completely drop these pixels from the training set without losing much information.
 Moreover, two neighboring pixels are often highly correlated: merging them into a single pixel won't result in. too much not loss of information.

+Dimensionality reduction is particularily conveninent in many computer vision applications.
+Indeed, even a tiny 100x100 pixel grayscale image has 10,000 dimensions and a megapixel image has in the millions!

 ## The Curse of Dimensionality